raspberrypilearning/world-builder/en/step_2.md

 Name the new GameObject 'Player' and add the 'Player' tag.

 Adjust the start position of the Player's transform.

+If you use the Cat or Raccoon then decide which accessories you will enable and disable the others by unchecking the box next to their name in the Inspector.

 --- /collapse ---